Virginia Tech Financial Aid Office

 (read before applying)

-- All Pamplin students applying for a Study Abroad Scholarship must have a 2017-2018 Free Application for Federal Student Aid (FAFSA) on file before the Pamplin deadline.
-All eligible applicants must have documented financial need, as determined by results of the 2017-2018 FAFSA.
+- *Must have a 2018-2019 Free Application for Federal Student Aid (FAFSA) on file before the Pamplin deadline.
+All eligible applicants must have documented financial need, as determined by results of the 2018-2019 FAFSA.

 - *Update Hokie-Spa and major(s)/minor(s) to reflect current information.